Ranchero-Software/NetNewsWireHelp/pages/mac/5.0/en/adding-feeds.markdown

 Choosing an alternative name for a feed
 ---------------------------------------

 Feeds specify their own name, but you may want to change it to something shorter or easier to remember.
-‘Cate’ rather than ‘Accidentally in Code’, for example.
+“Cate” rather than “Accidentally in Code”, for example.
 You also [rename it later](renaming-feeds).

 Choosing a feed’s folder